laboyd001/documentation/events/events_checkout_api.md

 - Build a shopping cart application to capture item quantities for Event Items (tickets) in Salesforce
 - Validate Event Registration Status (on sale) upon cart submit
 - Validate Event Item capacity (quantity available) upon cart submit
-- Save standard Attendee information on the cart that's validated (required field) upon cart submit
+- Save standard Attendee information on the cart that's validated (required fields) upon cart submit
 - Pass in a Salesforce Id for Account, Contact or Lead to set on the Attendee record lookups
 - Save customer Attendee information on the cart that will get saved on the Attendee record upon cart submit
 - Save multiple Event Session Ids for Attendees that are saved on the cart